-- 1. Repair projects that contain the following types of work, and the value of work exceeds 50 percent of project cost, are classified as restoration and modernization. - a.
-The purpose of the repair project is to restore additional damage caused by lack of sustainment. - b.
+1. Repair projects that contain the following types of work are classified as restoration and modernization.

+a.
+The purpose of the repair project is to restore additional damage caused by lack of sustainment.

+b.
 The repair project is for the sole purpose of implementing a regulatory requirement.
-This includes environmental regulation/compliance orders, seismic repairs, life safety requirements (RAC I) and antiterrorism/force protection upgrades. - c.
-The repair project is required for the restoration of a real property facility because of a natural disaster or an accident. - d.
-The repair project involves replacing the foundation or structural members of a real property facility. - 2.
-Repair projects whose scope exceeds 75 percent of the PRV of the facility shall be programmed as MILCON.
+This includes environmental regulation/compliance orders, seismic repairs, life safety requirements (RAC I) and antiterrorism/force protection upgrades.

+c.
+The repair project is required for the restoration of a real property facility because of a natural disaster or an accident.

+d.
+The repair project involves replacing the foundation or structural members of a real property facility.

+2. Repair projects whose scope exceeds 75 percent of the PRV of the facility (see paragraph 2202.3) will require additional justification to include an economic analysis and mission impact statements.
+Projects exceeding PRV should be considered for programming as MILCON.